mrtnpach/PhongLighting/README.md

 * Directional light
 * Spotlight

 Textures and shaders can be found inside the `assets` folder.
 It is possible to replace the cube's textures as long as the original filenames are kept (extensions included).
-Model importing is planned for a future version so as to finally get rid of that boring cube.
+Model importing is planned for a future version so as to finally get rid of that boring cube :)

 At over 500 lines inside Main.cpp, it is clear that the project needs some serious redesign and restructuring.
 I plan to learn about game engine architectures and how to better abstract things such as vertex array objects, element buffers objects, renderers, input processing and so on.

 ## Keybindings and controls

->Use the mouse and keyboard to look and move around the scene.
+>Use your mouse and keyboard to look and move around the scene.

 | Key | Action |
 |---|---|